3mdeb/news-and-ideas/blog/content/post/2021-04-22-what-is-yocto.md

 ---
-title: "Yocto Project and its components as a reference OS for Dasharo"
+title: "Yocto Project and its components as the Reference OS for Dasharo"
 abstract: "Let's dive into the most frequently asked questions regarding Dasharo
            products based on Yocto Project - this blog post will answer what is Yocto and what are the reasons for choosing such a solution"